Dinosaurs and other prehistoric animals, fossils, fossil found places, Charles Darwin on stamps and postmarks of Austria

 In the community sand pit of Kuehnring seven almost complete skeletons

-of manatees were discovered, which had probably jointly found death by a storm surge and a debris avalanche.
+of manatees were discovered, which had probably died together during a storm surge and debris avalanche.

 Among his special geological works are those on the Cephalopoda of the Triassic and Jurassic formations of Alpine regions (1855-1856).

 He recognized and discovered 89 species and established the Middle and Late Triassic stratigraphical units of deep shelf environments.

 [C6] In the 1960 a tusk of a Gomphotherium angustidens

 They put this prehistoric elephant on their coat of arms.